-- 1. The fishery for Champsocephalus gunnari in Statistical Division 58.5.2 shall be conducted by vessels using trawls only. - 2.
-For the purpose of this fishery for Champsocephalus gunnari, the area open to the fishery is defined as that portion of Statistical Division 58.5.2 that lies within the area enclosed by a line: - (i) starting at the point where the meridian of longitude 72°15'E intersects the Australia-France Maritime Delimitation Agreement Boundary then south along the meridian to its intersection with the parallel of latitude 53°25'S; - (ii) then east along that parallel to its intersection with the meridian of longitude 74°E; - (iii) then northeasterly along the geodesic to the intersection of the parallel of latitude 52°40'S and the meridian of longitude 76°E; - (iv) then north along the meridian to its intersection with the parallel of latitude 52°S; - (v) then northwesterly along the geodesic to the intersection of the parallel of latitude 51°S with the meridian of longitude 74°30'E; - (vi) then southwesterly along the geodesic to the point of commencement.
+Access 1.
+The fishery for Champsocephalus gunnari in Statistical Division 58.5.2 shall be conducted by vessels using trawls only.
+2. For the purpose of this fishery for Champsocephalus gunnari , the area open to the fishery is defined as that portion of Statistical Division 58.5.2 that lies within the area enclosed by a line: (i) starting at the point where the meridian of longitude 72°15'E intersects the Australia-France Maritime Delimitation Agreement Boundary then south along the meridian to its intersection with the parallel of latitude 53°25'S; (ii) then east along that parallel to its intersection with the meridian of longitude 74°E;

-3. A chart illustrating the above definition is appended to this conservation measure (Annex 42-02/A).
-Areas in Statistical Division 58.5.2 outside that defined above shall be closed to directed fishing for Champsocephalus gunnari.

-Catch limit 4.
-The total catch of Champsocephalus gunnari in Statistical Division 58.5.2 in the 2004/05 season shall be limited to 1 864 tonnes.

-5. Where any haul contains more than 100 kg of Champsocephalus gunnari, and more than 10% of the Champsocephalus gunnari by number are smaller than the specified minimum legal total length, the fishing vessel shall move to another fishing location at least 5 n miles distant1.
-The fishing vessel shall not return to any point within 5 n miles of the location where the catch of small Champsocephalus gunnari exceeded 10% for a period of at least five days2.
+- (iii) then northeasterly along the geodesic to the intersection of the parallel of latitude $52^{\circ}40$ 'S and the meridian of longitude $76^{\circ}E$ ; - (iv) then north along the meridian to its intersection with the parallel of latitude 52°S; - (v) then northwesterly along the geodesic to the intersection of the parallel of latitude 51°S with the meridian of longitude 74°30'E; - (vi) then southwesterly along the geodesic to the point of commencement. - 3.
+A chart illustrating the above definition is appended to this conservation measure (Annex 42-02/A).
+Areas in Statistical Division 58.5.2 outside that defined above shall be closed to directed fishing for Champsocephalus gunnari. - Catch limit 4.
+The total catch of Champsocephalus gunnari in Statistical Division 58.5.2 in the 2005/06 season shall be limited to 1 210 tonnes. - 5.
+Where any haul contains more than 100 kg of Champsocephalus gunnari, and more than 10% of the Champsocephalus gunnari by number are smaller than the specified minimum legal total length, the fishing vessel shall move to another fishing location at least 5 n miles distant.
+The fishing vessel shall not return to any point within 5 n miles of the location where the catch of small Champsocephalus gunnari exceeded 10% for a period of at least five days.
 The location where the catch of small Champsocephalus gunnari exceeded 10% is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel to the point at which the fishing gear was retrieved by the fishing vessel.
-From the 1 December 2004 to 30 November 2005 the minimum legal total length shall be 240 mm.
+The minimum legal total length shall be 240 mm.